Colemodelo/practical-js/readme.md

 Perhaps, this project is the land before time?

-I decided to archived the project here too too look back upon and reflect on how far I've come since then.
+I decided to archive the project here too too look back upon and reflect on how far I've come since then.